British prince: History

-Just three weeks after the birth of her fourth grandchild but first male-line grandson, Victoria issued letters patent in 1864 which formally confirmed the practice of calling children and male-line grandchildren His Royal Highness with their titular dignity of Prince or Princess prefixed to their respective Christian names.
+Victoria issued letters patent in 1864 which formally confirmed the practice of calling children and male-line grandchildren Royal Highness with the titular dignity of Prince or Princess prefixed to their respective Christian names.
 The letters patent did not address the styling of great-grandchildren or further descendants as His/Her Highness or Prince or Princess.

 Subsequent to 1864 some amendments regarding princes were made, with the issuance of specific letters patent changing the title and style of the following groups: